Glossary

-A sweat equity agreement is a legal contract that outlines the terms under which an individual or group receives ownership or equity in a company in exchange for their time, effort, or expertise instead of monetary investment.
-It is commonly used in startups to reward founders, early employees, or advisors who contribute significantly to building the business.
+A sweat equity agreement is a legal contract that grants an individual or group ownership (equity) in a company in exchange for their time, effort, or expertise — rather than a cash investment.
+It’s a common tool in startups to reward founders, early employees, or advisors who help build and grow the business from the ground up.

 What is the purpose of a sweat equity agreement?